 - The placement provided the student with an off-ward space in which to use assistive technology, in particular when writing up case notes.

 - The student was allowed to use relevant medical applications, such as abbreviations and terminology dictionaries, on iPhone or android phone.
 The student used these applications in an appropriate situation, and at an appropriate time.

 Personal emergency evacuation plan are advisable for students with a physical, medical or sensory disability were mobility is affected in navigating the many buildings students have to navigate in any placement situation in which a student is placed.
 This is will be identified in the needs assessment process carried out by the Disability Service.
 In conjunction with the Placement Safety Officer and the building owners in which the student is placed a Personal Emergency Evacuation Plan will be put in place.
 Further details can be found at: Personal Emergency Evacuation Plan.

-Management of Risk for Students with DisabilitiesThese guidelines have been developed by the Disability Service within Trinity College Dublin, to propose a format for the interaction between the students registered with the Disability Service, Disability Service staff, college services and academic departments, with the aim of facilitating the participation of students with disabilities within the practical elements of their chosen courses and college life.
+Management of Risk for Students with DisabilitiesThese guidelines have been developed by the Disability Service within Trinity College Dublin, to propose a format for the interaction between the students registered with the Disability Service, Disability Service staff, University supports and academic departments, with the aim of facilitating the participation of students with disabilities within the practical elements of their chosen courses and university life.